sbt/sbt.github.com/1.0/docs/Combined+Pages+Pdf.md

 **Note**: This duplicates the `-Xms` flag as intended, which might not the best thing to do.

-### (Experimental) Reusing Ivy cache
+### Caching

-In late 2014, thanks to Travis CI members sending pull requests on Github, we learned that Ivy cache can be shared across the Travis builds.
+In late 2014, thanks to Travis CI members sending pull requests on GitHub, we learned that Ivy cache can be shared across the Travis builds.
 The public availability of [caching][Travis-caching] is part of the benefit for trying the new [container-based infrastructure][Travis-container].

 > Jobs running on container-based infrastructure: